MysteryPancake/Houdini-Fun/README.md

 i@group_`chs("group_name")` = similarity >= cos(radians(chf("spread_angle")));
 ```

-Here's a comparison between the Group node version and the VEX version.
+Spot the difference.
+On the left is the Group node, on the right is VEX.

 <img src="./images/keepbynormals2.png?raw=true" width="500">